infiniflow/ragflow/api/http_api_reference.md

   - `"email"`: Email

 - `"parser_config"`: (*Body parameter*), `object`
-  The configuration settings for the dataset parser.
-A `ParserConfig` object contains the following attributes:
+  The configuration settings for the dataset parser, a JSON object containing the following attributes:
   - `"chunk_token_count"`: Defaults to `128`.
   - `"layout_recognize"`: Defaults to `true`.
   - `"delimiter"`: Defaults to `"\n!?。；！？"`.